magudb/magudb.github.io/_drafts/2017-03-06-My-Masters-Part-1.md

 ## Why do we implement ##
 What is it organizations believe DevOps will help them solve, What is the value?
-We have a lot of knowledge from the consultancies which are selling the DevOps idea, but we need to confirm their findings in a
+We have a lot of knowledge from the consultancies which are selling the DevOps idea, but they also have the incentive to make it as good as possible.
+I will examine if the consulting based why match the reality of the why.

+## How do we implement ##
+Is DevOps an organizational transformation process or is it a toolbox from which we can make our IT organization more efficient.
+The how it the last leg of my executive masters.

+I will try to elaborate more on the subject as i get started with my interviews. so this is the first part.